New Student FAQS

 Should I bring my bike?

-If you have a bike and ride it a lot, bring it!
+If you have a bike and are an avid rider, bring it!
 If you are thinking about buying a bike just for college, you might want to wait until after you've seen the campus and had a chance to check out the bus system and footpaths.
 UCSC is much more "hilly" than most college campuses, and biking is not our most common form of transportation.
 If you do want to bring a bike, bring a strong "U" bike lock to prevent theft.

 Can I bring my car?

 That depends.
 Freshmen and sophomores who live on campus are not eligible for a parking permit (temporary or permanent).
-Qualified junior and senior transfer students are eligible for remote parking at any time.
+Qualified junior and senior transfer students may be eligible for remote parking at any time.

 Transportation and Parking Services (TAPS)

-Sorry!
-It is illegal to ride a skateboard on-campus.
-You are liable to get a traffic citation if you do.
+Currently skateboards or hoverboards are not permitted on-campus.
+You may get a traffic citation if you do.
 There have been many serious accidents on campus involving skateboarders and motorists and skateboarders and pedestrians.
 But, there are several skate parks in town available for use.

 How do you choose roommates?

 That's a complicated question.
 We spend most of the summer reading and rereading your questionnaires to try to get a sense of the combination(s) that might work for you.
 In most cases we try to match you with other students who share similar lifestyles and living habits.
-Interestingly enough, we've found that music choice and preferred bedtimes are often the best indicators of compatibility.
+Interestingly enough, we've found that music choice, sleep habits, and cleanliness are often the best indicators of compatibility.
 Roommate matching is very hard to do, so we appreciate all of the information that you can give us about yourself!
-Be honest - the more you can tell us about how you live, the less likely you are to be paired with a "monster."

 How will I connect to the internet?

 Each of our rooms has its own Ethernet connection provided by ResNet, UCSC's data access support center.
 Use of the internet is free, but each student is responsible for providing their own Ethernet cord.
 Furthermore, residents of Porter A and B Buildings have wireless access in their rooms and in the buildings' lounges.
+The Porter Apartments do not have wireless.
+You may also choose to set up your own wireless router.
 For information on ResNet and for computer configuration, please visit http://its.ucsc.edu/resnet/.

 What if I don't have a computer?